 - Default values

-Providing default values for templates is key to leveling up your editing workflows.
-Essentially it fills in the blanks automatically helping you speed up data entry while maintaining accuracy.
+Providing default values for templates is the key to leveling up your editing workflows.
+Essentially it fills in the blanks automatically, helping you speed up data entry while maintaining accuracy.
 Just like with hydrants, where we set defaults for things like color and flow, you can set default values for attributes in any of your editable layers.

 Reorder Templates